citp/BlockSci/README.rst

 Documentation
 =====================
-Documentation_ is available for the python interface library.
+Documentation_ is available for the Python interface.

 .. _Documentation: https://citp.github.io/BlockSci/